uio-bmi/immuneML/docs/source/developer_docs/how_to_add_new_ML_method.rst

 with class assignment for each example), feature_names (if available for the encoding, a list of feature names for each column in the examples).
 This object will be provided as input to the corresponding functions of the new ML method class.

-To load the data encoded as described above into an EncodedData object, the function :py:obj:`source.dev_util.util.load_encoded_data` can be used.
+To load the data encoded as described above into an EncodedData object, the function :py:obj:`immuneML.dev_util.util.load_encoded_data` can be used.

 Adding the new method to immuneML
 -----------------------------------